 Test the fit

 By law, all full-sized crib mattresses should have dimensions of no less than 27 ¼ inches by 51 5/8 inches and the thickness should be no more than 6 inches.
 Always hit the stores so you can test how the crib mattress fits in a crib before making that purchase.
 If it fits snugly in the crib, you shouldn’t be able to squeeze more than two fingers between the crib mattress and the crib.
 Otherwise, the crib mattress is too small and the gap in between might pose a danger to your baby.
+Check out our article, “What is the standard crib mattress size?”

 Don’t worry about warranties

-Warranties can be for a lifetime, seven years or even one year.
-A long period of warranty doesn’t necessarily mean that the mattress is going to be durable and you shouldn’t pay more or extra for a mattress with long warranty.
+Warranties can be for a lifetime, seven years, or even one year.
+A long period of warranty doesn’t necessarily mean that the mattress is going to be durable and you shouldn’t pay more or extra for a mattress with a long warranty.
 In most cases, warranties are just marketing tools used to entice customers to spend more money on a product.

 Types of crib mattresses

-As we’ve stated above, there are two main types of crib mattresses that you can choose from as long as they are high quality and will keep their shape and provide your baby with the required firmness and support for a safe and comfortable sleep.
+As we’ve stated above, there are two main types of crib mattresses that you can choose from as long as they are high quality and will keep their shape and provide your baby with the required firmness and support for safe and comfortable sleep.
 There’s also a third type called organic crib mattresses that we will discuss below.

 Innerspring – the most important features to consider in innerspring mattresses are the number of coils used and the thickness of the steel used.
 If it has more coils with thicker steel materials, it will be more firm.
 An innerspring crib mattress with about 135 to 150 coils with a 15.5 gauge coil is plenty in terms of support and thickness.
 Most innerspring crib mattresses also have border rods that perimeter around the top and bottom to provide extra firmness and to prevent the sides and edges from sagging.
-Additionally, they also have cushioning layers of polyester, cotton or foam and an insulator pad made of woven polyester.
+Additionally, they also have cushioning layers of polyester, cotton, or foam and an insulator pad made of woven polyester.
 Of course, the more the number of layers and the higher-quality materials used in each of those layers together with the insulator pad, the better the crib mattress will be.
 But all these add some more weight to the whole crib mattress thus making it heavier.

 Foam – these are usually on the lighter side of the scale in terms of weight and most of them are made of a petroleum-based material called polyurethane.
-A few types of polyurethane can contain formaldehyde; a substance to which high levels of exposure has been linked to asthma.
+A few types of polyurethane can contain formaldehyde; a substance to which high levels of exposure have been linked to asthma.
 However, CertiPUR-US certified foams are free from formaldehyde and are thus safe and healthy.
 In some instances, foam mattresses can be made using a small amount of soy or plant-based oil as a significant substitute for petroleum-based oils commonly used in polyurethane foam.
 These types of foams are touted as “green” or “eco-friendly”.
 There are also a few foam mattresses that are made of bamboo fiber or latex foam.

 Important features in a crib mattress

-Foam firmness – a high-quality foam mattress should be firm, resilient and slightly on the heavier side of the weight scale.
+Foam firmness – a high-quality foam mattress should be firm, resilient, and slightly on the heavier side of the weight scale.
 The firmness is a safety feature for your little baby since you don’t want your baby to sleep on a soft surface that can sink or conform to the shape of your baby’s head thus posing a suffocation hazard.

 Foam density – the denser the foam the better.
 A good way of theoretically assessing the density of a foam mattress is by comparing the weight of different brands or models.
 If you want to physically test the density of a foam mattress, you need to pick it up, place a hand on each side in the center and finally press your palms together.
 If the foam is dense enough, you won’t be able to press very far.